bobshort4bobby4/firstgit/readme.txt

-this is my first git push locally
+this is my first git push locally this is the second line